LightWraith8268/projectex_reforged/README.md

-# ProjectEX - 1.21.1+ NeoForge Port
+# ProjectEX Reforged - 1.21.1+ NeoForge Port

+**A modern NeoForge port of ProjectEX, extending ProjectE with low-lag EMC generation, improved transmutation tables, and massive EMC storage solutions.**

 **Porting ProjectEX from Forge 1.12.2/1.16.5 to NeoForge 1.21.1+**